 In this session Gordon Tinline draws on his recent book (co-authored with Cary Cooper) The Outstanding Middle Manager.
 To discuss how those in mid-level roles can better manage pressure and maintain their resilience, as well as how they can have a positive influence on the resilience of their teams, peers, and more senior managers.

 Gordon is an experienced occupational psychologist (Chartered and Registered).
 In 2014 he left Robertson Cooper, after nearly fifteen years, to operate on an independent and freelance basis.
 Prior to this he worked with PA Consulting Group and the psychometric test publisher ASE (NFER-NELSON).

 Gordon has broad cross-sector and multi-level experience.
 He has worked extensively with the Police Service, in Defence, with the NHS, in Financial Services and with science and engineering companies.
 His work is often focused on helping leaders maximise the wellbeing, psychological resilience and performance of their people.

 An experienced practitioner with broad experience in the field, Gordon has particular strengths in the areas of: Psychological Wellbeing and Resilience; Leadership Development; Assessment and Selection.
 As well as his Masters level qualification in business psychology he has an MBA from Warwick Business School.

-Further workshops to be confirmed soon.
+Final 2 workshops will be confirmed very soon.

 Professional photography and video production will be taking place at the event, and these images may be used on future promotional materials for CIPD.
 Please note that by attending the event, you are giving your consent for your image to be used on any CIPD promotional materials.